 I also just enjoy the “Boosting” features, and the general happiness the UX produces.

 I don’t know much about the background of this company, nor do I ever see it mentioned by the major marketing + tech + VC thought leaders I love to read.
-It doesn’t matter though – this service provides slick looking private labeled reporting and dashboards for your agency.
+It doesn’t matter though – this service provides slick private-labeled reporting and dashboards for your agency.
 It’s not the most intuitive in terms of set up, but the end reporting that can be scheduled out and delivered to the client is well polished.
 This benefits us for reporting on the key metrics to all of our team members so they have a sense as to which accounts are performing well, versus ones that need some more support.

-Our team is based all over the world, and because of that, sometimes we don’t have time to have a meeting, but we require visual walk throughs to provide feedback.
-Loom let’s you record short videos and share them with others so they can leave comments directly on them.
-I’ve had this for about a year now, and had tested using it with clients – turns out clients don’t want long reports OR 5 minute videos.
+Our team is based all over the world, and because of that, sometimes we don’t have time to have a meeting, but we require visual walkthroughs to provide feedback.
+Loom lets you record short videos and share them with others so they can leave comments directly on them.
+I’ve had this for about a year now and had tested using it with clients – turns out clients don’t want long reports OR 5-minute videos.
 They were rarely watching.
 Clients prefer short + concise emails.
 But the benefits for internal communications are extraordinary.
 Designers should definitely be utilizing this.

 Beyond the productivity tools that I’ve mentioned, I think it’s important to build a community via online tools outside of our internal team.
-Between conversations on twitter, feedback on indiehackers and in person meet up groups, all 3 combine to provide deeper community and support for remote based workers.
+Between conversations on twitter, feedback on indie hackers and in-person meet up groups, all 3 combine to provide deeper community and support for remote-based workers.
 You don’t want to be isolated to yourself OR just with your company.
-It’s important to stretch out to new networks to know what’s happening in the industry… and to have these in person meetings to stay sane.
+It’s important to stretch out to new networks to know what’s happening in the industry… and to have these in-person meetings to stay sane.